BUHAVE > Business > What is a Merchant ID Number?

 What is a Merchant ID Number?

-The system’s ingenuity is based on the precision of how refunds, transactions, payments, or chargebacks get routed through merchants, consumers, issuing banks, and the acquiring banks -and a vital component of that system is based on the uniqueness of merchant identification numbers.
+The system’s ingenuity rests on how refunds, transactions, payments, or chargebacks are routed among merchants, consumers, issuing banks, and acquiring banks—and a vital component is the uniqueness of merchant identification numbers.

 By attaching specific information to merchants’ statements, the payments ecosystem can reliably transfer funds to needy businesses.